 WADA Prevalence of Doping Working Group

 At the request of WADA, we have a seat on the Prevalence of Doping Working Group.
 The general aim is to establish a more detailed picture of the knowledge currently available about the prevalence of doping and how this knowledge can best be increased in the future.
-In 2021, some pilot studies were conducted and work continued on a range of scientific publications on the subject.
+In 2022, further pilot studies were conducted and work continued on a range of scientific publications on this subject.

 COUNCIL OF EUROPE

-Doping Authority Netherlands was an active participant in 2021 in the international doping policy.
+Doping Authority Netherlands was an active participant in 2022 in the international anti-doping policy.
 The international activities of Doping Authority Netherlands address two goals: Doping Authority Netherlands wants to collect up-to-date current knowledge and to influence the international anti-doping policy.

 - to examine the issues concerning relations between the Council of Europe, its Member States and the World Anti-Doping Agency (WADA), and to decide on a common position, when possible, on these issues;